-The microbiome is defined as a community of microorganisms, which include fungi, viruses, and bacteria, that inhabit our bodies and can be found anywhere from our skin to intestines.
+The microbiome is defined as a community of microorganisms, including fungi, viruses, and bacteria, which inhabit our bodies and can be found anywhere from our skin to intestines.
 Yes, you’re covered in them.
 We are carrying trillions of microorganisms on literally every square inch of our bodies.
-Before you reach for the hand sanitizer it’s important to first know the good, the bad, and the not so ugly truth about your Microbiome.
+Before you reach for the hand sanitizer, it’s important to first know the good, the bad, and the not so ugly truth about your microbiome.

-One of the main differences between microorganisms is their function.
+One of the main differences between the various microorganisms is their function.
 What we refer to as good bacteria play a vital role in our health.
 In recent years bacteria have become increasingly profitable.
 We are constantly hearing and seeing information or advertisements about the benefits of “friendly bacteria” or probiotics.
 Probiotic is a term used to classify foods and supplements that are meant to aid in the production of good bacteria in the body.
-They provide protection by boosting the immune system, aiding in digestion, and the synthesis of certain vitamins.
+They provide protection by boosting the immune system, aiding in digestion, and the synthesis of certain vitamins, notably vitamin K.

 There is also the not so good part of your microbiome.
-When people hear microorganism or bacteria they often think of the common diseases caused by harmful bacteria and viruses.
-For the most part harmful or bad microorganisms can exist in the body without causing health issues due to the good microorganisms that create a system of checks and balances.
-When the microbiome becomes imbalanced due to issues such as use of broad spectrum antibiotics which destroy both good and bad bacteria, over consumption of processed or refined foods, stress, and even a lack of sleep are factors that influence your microbiome.
-This gives the bad bacteria the opportunity to flourish.
+When people hear the word microorganism or bacteria, they often think of the diseases caused by harmful bacteria and viruses.
+For the most part, harmful or bad microorganisms can exist in the body without causing health issues due to the good microorganisms that create a system of checks and balances.
+Your microbiome can become imbalanced due to the overuse of broad-spectrum antibiotics that destroy both good and bad bacteria, overconsumption of processed or refined foods, stress, and even a lack of sleep.
+All of these factors give the bad bacteria the opportunity to flourish.
 If the imbalance is left unchecked it can lead to more chronic types of illnesses including many types of cancers.